 When typing on Gateron Brown switches, this board is pretty quiet.
 This should be fine for an open-office area and you shouldn't disturb the people around you.
 Note that the board is hotswappable, meaning you can easily choose which switches you want, and the noise will vary depending on which switch you go for.

 The Glorious GMMK is compatible with the software of the same name.
 This app allows you to map macros, and customize the RGB lighting.
 There are a lot of presets available and you can also create your own.
 Unfortunately, you can only create up to three different profiles, which isn't a lot when comparing to other brands.
 Also, the software is a bit slow and has noticeable lag, which hinders the user experience.

 While this keyboard is fully compatible with Windows, there are a few non-alphanumerical keys that don't work on macOS or Linux.
 The software also isn't available on those two operating systems, which means you need to customize the board on Windows before bringing it to another OS.

 This keyboard is available in compact 60%, TKL, or full-size.
 We reviewed the full-size model, but expect most of the review to be valid for all variants, other than dimensions.
-Also, since it's hotswappable, your experience will vary depending on which keycap set or which switches you decide to use.
+Both the TKL and compact 60% models also have a detachable cable, which the full-size doesn't have.
+Note that since the Glorious GMMK is hotswappable, your experience will vary depending on which switches you decide to use.

 The Glorious GMMK is one of the few keyboards made by well-known brands that's hotswappable, although this seems to become a bit more popular.
 This means the switches aren't soldered in the PCB, and you can easily take them out with the included switch puller.
 You can add any compatible switch and change as often as you want to better suit your needs.
 If you want more options, check out our recommendations for the best keyboards, the best gaming keyboards, or if you're on a tighter budget, check out the best cheap mechanical keyboards.